lse-my470/lectures/README.md

 * Lectures on Mondays 13:00–15:00 in KSW G.01
 * Classes on:
   * Tuesdays 15:00–16:30 in TW2 4.03
-  * Thursdays 14:30–16:00 in STC S018
+  * Thursdays 14:30–16:00 in STC S018 (Weeks 1-5, 7, 11) and STC S08 (Weeks 8-10)

 No lectures or classes will take place during School Reading Week 6.

 ### Course Description

-This course introduces students to the fundamentals of computer programming as students design, write, and debug computer programs using the programing languages Python and R. The course will also cover the foundations of computer languages, algorithms, functions, variables, object orientation, scoping, and assignment.
+This course introduces students to the fundamentals of computer programming as students design, write, and debug computer programs using the programming languages Python and R. The course will also cover the foundations of computer languages, algorithms, functions, variables, object orientation, scoping, and assignment.

 ### Organization